 Using Hive-HBase storage handler, you can access the HBase tables from Hive and once you are connected, you can query HBase using the SQL queries from Hive.
 You can also join multiple tables in HBase from Hive and retrieve the result.

-Hope the above Hive interview questions would be helpful to attend an Hadoop interview.
+Along with the above Hive interview questions, also check our Hbase tutorial .
+These 2 articles would be helpful to attend a Hadoop interview.
 Enroll for Big Data and Hadoop Training with ACADGILD and become a successful Hadoop developer.